minarikmatus/telereader/README.md

 `/telelink telegram_token #channel` Links this bot with Telegram bot account and sets target channel for forwarded messages.
 If no channel is provided, links with current channel.
 This moves the update pointer to the end to prevent message flodding.

+`/telelist` Lists available and subscribed Telegram chats.

+`/telesub chat_name` Changes subscription (subscribes or unsibscribes) for a Telegram chat.

 `/telestop` Unlinks Telegram bot account from this bot.

 # Setup for Telegram groups